cdslaborg/paramonted/generic/2/_includes/specdram.md

 ## DRAM specifications

-### burninAdaptationMeasure
+### proposalAdaptationBurnin

-The simulation specification `burninAdaptationMeasure` is a scalar of type `real` of the highest precision available within the ParaMonte library whose value, between 0 and 1, represents the adaptation measure threshold below which the simulated Markov chain will be used to generate the output sample.
-In other words, any point in the output Markov chain that has been sampled during significant adaptation of the proposal distribution (set by `burninAdaptationMeasure`) will not be included in constructing the final MCMC output sample.
+The simulation specification `proposalAdaptationBurnin` is a scalar of type `real` of the highest precision available within the ParaMonte library whose value, between 0 and 1, represents the adaptation measure threshold below which the simulated Markov chain will be used to generate the output sample.
+In other words, any point in the output Markov chain sampled during significant adaptation of the proposal distribution (set by `proposalAdaptationBurnin`) will not be included in constructing the final MCMC output sample.
 This is to ensure that the generation of the output sample will be based only on the part of the simulated chain that is practically guaranteed to be Markovian and ergodic.
 If this variable is set to 0, then the output sample will be generated from the part of the chain where no proposal adaptation has occurred.
 This non-adaptive or minimally-adaptive part of the chain may not even exist if the total adaptation period of the simulation, set by `proposalAdaptationCount` and `proposalAdaptationPeriod` input variables, is longer than the total length of the output MCMC chain.
 In such cases, the resulting output sample may be zero size.
-In general, when good mixing occurs (e.g., when the input variable `outputChainSize` is reasonably large), then any specific value of `burninAdaptationMeasure` becomes practically irrelevant.
-The default value for `burninAdaptationMeasure` is `1.0000000000000000`, implying that the entire chain (excluding of an initial automatically-determined burnin period) will be used to generate the final output sample.
+Generally, when good mixing occurs (e.g., when the input variable `outputChainSize` is reasonably large), then any specific value of `proposalAdaptationBurnin` becomes practically irrelevant.
+The default value for `proposalAdaptationBurnin` is `1.0000000000000000`, implying that the entire chain (excluding an initial automatically-determined burnin period) will be used to generate the final output sample.

 ### proposalAdaptationCount

-The simulation specification `proposalAdaptationCount` is a scalar of type `integer` representing the total number of adaptive updates that will be made to the parameters of the proposal distribution to increase the efficiency of the sampler thus increasing the overall sampling efficiency of the simulation.
+The simulation specification `proposalAdaptationCount` is a scalar of type `integer` representing the total number of adaptive updates that will be made to the parameters of the proposal distribution to increase the efficiency of the sampler, thus increasing the overall sampling efficiency of the simulation.
 Every `proposalAdaptationPeriod` number of calls to the objective function, the parameters of the proposal distribution will be updated until either the total number of adaptive updates reaches the value of `proposalAdaptationCount`.
 This variable must be a non-negative integer.
 As a rule of thumb, it may be appropriate to ensure the condition `outputChainSize >> proposalAdaptationPeriod * proposalAdaptationCount` holds to improve the ergodicity and stationarity of the MCMC sampler.
 If `proposalAdaptationCount` is zero, then the proposal distribution parameters will be fixed to the initial input values throughout the entire MCMC sampling.
 The default value is `2147483647`.

 Related specifications: [proposalAdaptationCount](#proposaladaptationcount), [proposalAdaptationCountGreedy](#proposaladaptationcountgreedy), [proposalAdaptationPeriod](#proposaladaptationperiod).<br>